BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 # Episode 1: Reborn, the City of Ruin

-Welcome to my 100% walkthrough of Pokémon Reborn.
+Welcome to my 100% walkthrough of Pokemon Reborn.

-My aim with this document is to provide a complete route through the game including every single item including hidden ones, available Pokémon, some tips for battle strategies, shop and tutor details, and more.
+My aim with this document is to provide a complete route through the game including every single item including hidden ones, available Pokemon, some tips for battle strategies, shop and tutor details, and more.
 To summarize my approach: if you're the type of person that doesn't really like having tons of tabs open at once while you're trying to 100% complete this game, hopefully my guide may be useful for you.

 Since this guide is complete, there are some parts that may spoil events that happen later in the game.
 I try to be vague about story details, but you may want to consider playing the game once first without referencing this walkthrough if this is a concern.